- Learning about relief printing

 - First draw a large sun on your foam, then you can add things that like sunshine.

-- Sometimes your first print will be light because there isn’t much ink on the printing plate.
-When you add more ink for your second print, it should come out darker.
+- Sometimes your first print will be light because it needs more ink on the printing plate.
+When you add ink for your second print, it should come out darker.

 - On your next print, be sure to use one hand to hold the paper in place while you rub with the other hand.